Program overview

 Featured Experiences

-The Arts Administration and Cultural Management program offers several unique features that enhance the learning experience:
+The Arts Administration and Cultural Management program offers a variety of unique experiences that enhance learning and professional development:

-- Field Experiences: Students participate in two field experience courses, allowing them to apply their knowledge in real-world settings.
+• Field Experiences: Students participate in practical field experiences that provide hands-on learning in real-world settings.

 Career Options